 Inside & OUTSIDE picking Technique For guitar

-Check out the video masterclass below to see examples of both and how to practice them.
+Check out the video masterclass below to see examples of both and how to practice them effectively in your daily routine.

 Approaching inside and outside picking as a beginner